 I started travel writing/blogging three years ago when I abruptly quit my healthcare career of 18 years.
 I was in contact with Wendy Perrin after winning Conde Nast Traveler’s Photo of the Year contest, and I called her to talk about possible paths in the travel field.
 She pointed me to some family travel blogs that she liked, and I thought, I can do that!
 I didn’t know that I would ever turn blogging into a business, but I loved the idea of inspiring people to travel by writing about the trips I took with my kids.

 I started my website in August 2014, loading in a couple of posts that I had done on a blogging platform earlier in the year.
 Then I wrote whenever I felt like I had something important/unique to say.
 I slowly built up content, and joined social media sites and Facebook groups.
 But as I was growing, I never lost sight of my primary goals:

 - Inspire people to travel with their kids.

 At the beginning I was excited to get emails from brands wanting to send me free products to place in Instagram posts, and then I was excited to get invitations to press trips.
 But other than accepting a pair of shoes early on, I started declining everything.
 Does it help me inspire family travel to leave my family to go on a press trip?
 Does posting a watch on Instagram help build my brand or have anything at all to do with family travel?
 And do I even need that watch?
 I’ve never regretted saying no.

 Below is my advice on travel blogging.
 Feel free to go with all of this, or none of this!
 Blaze your own path.
-I’ve made choices along the way that felt right for my site and my brand, like saying no to advertising, affiliate links, sponsored posts, SEO link placements and guest posts, but I’m not judging anyone who accepts those.
+I’ve made choices along the way that felt right for my site and my brand, like saying no to advertising, sponsored posts, SEO link placements and guest posts, but I’m not judging anyone who accepts those.
 There’s more than one path to success.